Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Evaluation

-\paragraph{Dataset} We use the multi-modal AV datasets used in Kim \etal to evaluate \oursystem.
-They comprise of 3 datasets that are needed for executing the 4 queries mentioned: 1) videos from on-vehicle cameras, 2) the cameras' movement and specification, and 3) road network of Boston Seaport where the videos were shot.
-The former 2 datasets are directly from nuScenes~\cite{caesar:nuscenes} (training set), and the later is from Scenic~\cite{kim:scenic-val,fremont:scenic-data,fremont:scenic-scene}.
-From nuScenes, we randomly sampled \bmv{\NumScenes} out of 467 scenes that are captured at the Boston Seaport from on-vehicle cameras; we chose videos from 3 front cameras for each scene; each video is 20 seconds long at 12 Hz.
-The runtime of \oursystem's execution per video does not depend on the number of input video; therefore, we have determined that \bmv{\NumVideos} sampled videos are sufficient to demonstrate our contributions in \oursystem.
+{\em Dataset.} We use the multi-modal AV datasets from Scenic~\cite{kim:scenic-val,fremont:scenic-data,fremont:scenic-scene} to evaluate Spatialyze.
+They comprise 3 datasets that are needed for executing the 4 queries mentioned: 1) videos from on-vehicle cameras, 2) the cameras' movement and specification, and 3) the road network of Boston Seaport where the videos were shot.
+The former 2 datasets are directly from nuScenes's training set~\cite{caesar:nuscenes}, and the latter is from Scenic.
+From nuScenes, we randomly sampled \bmv{\NumScenes} out of 467 scenes that are captured at the Boston Seaport from on-vehicle cameras; we chose videos from 3 front cameras for each scene; each video is 20 seconds long at 12 FPS.
+The runtime of Spatialyze's execution per video does not depend on the number of input videos; therefore, we have determined that \bmv{\NumVideos} sampled videos sufficiently demonstrate our contributions.
+To compare Spatialyze with VIVA, we use the VIVA-provided Jackson Square Traffic Camera dataset, which contains 19,469 5-second-long 1080p videos at 30 FPS of a traffic intersection, in addition to the nuScenes dataset.
+Finally, to compare with SkyQuery, we use their aerial drone geospatial video datasets, which contain 17,853 frames of a 1080p top-down video, along with the per-frame GPS information.

-\paragraph{Hardware} To run our experiments, we use Google Cloud Compute Engine with Nvidia T4; n1-highmem-4 Machine with 2 vCPUs (2 cores), 26 GB of Memory; and Balanced persistent disk.
+{\em Hardware.} In our experiments, we use Google Cloud Compute Engine with Nvidia T4; n1-highmem-4 Machine with 2 vCPUs (2 cores), 26 GB of Memory; and Balanced persistent disk.